 Back then, the Chinese Communist Party’s (CCP) state-run media was reporting on the virtues of Falun Dafa and estimated the number of practitioners by 1999 to be around 70 to 100 million.

 This mind-body discipline spread by word of mouth, and even high-ranking officials in the Chinese regime were practicing it.

-Yet, all this changed when former Party leader Jiang Zemin perceived Falun Gong’s popularity a threat to the regime’s totalitarian rule.
-Dictator Jiang ordered the regime’s security forces to “eradicate” the practice, and a misinformation campaign involving China’s entire state-run media apparatus was put in full force, with the intention to turn public opinion against Falun Gong.
+Yet, all this changed when former communist party leader Jiang Zemin perceived Falun Dafa’s popularity as a threat to the regime’s totalitarian rule and its atheistic Marxist ideologies.
+Jiang ordered the regime’s security forces to “eradicate” the peaceful practice, and an unprecedented misinformation campaign involving China’s entire state-run media apparatus was put into full force, with the intention to turn public opinion against Falun Dafa.

 “Ruin their reputations, bankrupt them financially, and destroy them physically,” was Jiang’s instruction to the Ministry of Public Security and police.

-Nobody would dare mention the words “Falun Gong,” or “Truthfulness-Compassion-Forbearance.”
+Nobody would dare mention the words “Falun Dafa,” or “truthfulness, compassion, and tolerance.”
 If they did, they’d risk arrest, torture, and even death at the hands of the Chinese police.
 China’s heavily censored telecommunications industry and the internet can detect any of these words, and police are dispatched straight away upon tracking the user’s origin.

-After extensive investigations into China’s organ-harvesting syndicate, former Canadian Secretary of State, Asia-Pacific, Hon.
-David Kilgour, JD confirmed, “we come to the regrettable conclusion that these allegations are true.”
+After extensive investigations into China’s organ-harvesting syndicate, former Canadian Secretary of State, Asia-Pacific, David Kilgour, JD confirmed, “we come to the regrettable conclusion that these allegations are true.”